Sakinahumaidi19/Sakinahumaidi19/README.md

-- 👋 Hi, I’m @Sakinahumaidi19
+- 👋 Hi, I’m Sakinah
 - 👀 I’m interested in traveling and diving
 - 🌱 I’m currently learning information system
 - 💞️ I’m looking to collaborate on university